 Growth has not taken away the family atmosphere at Beacon.
 A friendly and caring attitude toward others is in the DNA of the Company culture.
-This is why we have families who've been insuring directly with us for over 45 years.
+This is why we have families who have been insuring directly with us for over 45 years.
 Grandparents began with Aziz in the 1970's and the third generation are still insuring with Beacon.
-They know first-hand that our business is built on a promise to pay legitimate claims quickly.
-Our valued customers can always expect that we will be responsive to their needs in order to ensure a convenient and considerate customer experience.
+They know first-hand that our business model is built on a promise to pay legitimate claims quickly, so that our valued Customers can recover from setbacks through the compassionate delivery of our services.